jasvictoria/core-algorithms/README.md

 # Core Algorithms
-This project is stocked full of yummy tests and implementations for algorithms commonly used in job interviews.
+This project is stocked full of tests and implementations for algorithms commonly used in job interviews.
 For the full list, see the [algorithms.md](algorithms.md) file.

 Base repository for [Core Algorithms](http://jsdev.learnersguild.org/goals/123)